 Later developments include Suffield Court which surrounds the bowling green is archetypal almshouse accommodation and Youngs Green, a more modern area of flats.
 Our latest accommodation is Holme Terrace which overlooks the Masters Garden with views of the magnificent medieval buildings, including St Helen’s Church.

-On site, we have a shop open 3 mornings a week in which we stock items which are needed day to day.
-The shop is staffed by resident volunteers.
-We also have an onsite hairdressers and appointments can be made through the office.
+On site, we have a shop in which we stock items which are needed day to day.
+We also have an onsite hairdressers.
 In our magnificent community hall, residents can purchase tea, coffee or hot chocolate and sit with views over the Masters Garden or into the Cloisters

 If bowling is your thing, we have a well-maintained bowling green and residents play several times a year.
 Matches are arranged occasionally against other clubs and the highlight of the year is the Residents v Trustees and Staff competition where honour is keenly fought for – it is not often that the Trustees and Staff win!
 During the winter months, inside short mat bowling is available.